-Are there truly effective remedies for fleas on dogs?
+Are there genuinely effective home remedies for fleas on dogs?
 The answer to that question is a resounding YES.

-Home remedies for fleas on dogs are becoming more and more popular as we all tend to now look for a more natural type of answer to our doggy problems.
+Home remedies for fleas on dogs are becoming increasingly popular as we all tend to now look for a more honest answer to our doggy problems.

-Some outbreaks of dog fleas can be dealt with quite effectively the first time around but, on some occasions, it just feels that no matter what you do it is never enough and the fleas just keep returning no matter what you do.
+Some outbreaks of dog fleas can be dealt with quite effectively the first time, but, on some occasions, it just feels that no matter what you do, it is never enough, and the fleas keep returning no matter what you do.

 Should you contact a vet?

 Case in point: fleas.
-While as we’ll see, there may be some cases in which you might want to consult your vet, on the whole, you’re likely to be on your own when it comes to dealing with these pests.
+While, as we’ll see, there may be some cases in which you might want to consult your vet, on the whole, you’re likely to be on your own when it comes to dealing with these pests.

 Infestations of fleas

-Not only is this obviously annoying for your dog, but it can cause them to scratch themselves to such an extent that they actually hurt themselves, to say nothing of the germs fleas can bring.
+Not only is this annoying for your dog, but it can cause them to rub themselves to such an extent that they hurt themselves, to say nothing of the germs fleas can bring.

 Preventing Fleas in the First Place

-This way, even if they do come into contact with surfaces that contain fleas (to say nothing of parasites and other potential problems) you can help nip that problem in the bud.
+This way, even if they come into contact with surfaces containing fleas (to say nothing of parasites and other potential problems), you can help nip that problem in the bud.

 Then there’s the matter of preventing your pet from catching fleas from other animals.
-Naturally, you’re going to want to keep your pet from mingling with strange animals.
+Naturally, you will want to keep your pet from mingling with strange animals.

 Home Remedy #1: Dish Soap

 That said, chances are equally good that you might not have expected the first of our home remedies for fleas on dogs to be dish soap.

 First, dish soap is something we all have in our homes, so it isn’t as though you’ll have to concoct anything special for this one.

 If you can place it on a countertop or raised surface, all the better.
 If not, you’ll want to find a way to section it off from your dog.

 Home Remedy #2: Acidic Solutions

-Maybe the dish soap hasn’t proven effective in terms of trapping fleas, or if it has, it hasn’t stopped some fleas from still getting into your dog’s fur.
+Maybe the dish soap hasn’t proven effective in trapping fleas, or if it has, it hasn’t stopped some fleas from getting into your dog’s fur.

-For the apple cider vinegar solution, you’ll want to take 4L of vinegar from a trusted brand, 500ML of lemon juice, 2L of water, and 250ML of witch hazel and mix them together.
+For the apple cider vinegar solution, you’ll want to take 4L of vinegar from a trusted brand, 500ML of lemon juice, 2L of water, and 250ML of witch hazel and mix them.

-This is one of the most commonly-cited home remedies out there for removing and repelling fleas from dogs, and one which, assuming that it’s successful, you should repeat every day or couple of days as long as the fleas are present.
+This is one of the most commonly-cited home remedies out there for removing and repelling fleas from dogs, and one which, assuming that it’s successful, you should repeat every day or a couple of days as long as the fleas are present.

 Home Remedy #3: Dehumidifiers

 Adding a dehumidifier to space can thus help make it less amenable to fleas, thereby keeping them out of your home and off your dog.

-That said, if they are an inside dog and don’t go outside too much, or if it’s your home that’s giving you the greatest deal of trouble as far as a potential flea infestation goes, this can be a simple yet effective treatment.
+That said, if they are inside dogs and don’t go out too much, or if it’s your home giving you the most terrific deal of trouble as far as a potential flea infestation goes, this can be a simple yet effective treatment.

 Home Remedy #4: Baking Soda with Vacuuming

-We’ve already mentioned that one of the most effective home remedies for fleas on dogs is to apply a simple, safe acidic solution to your dog’s fur such as coconut oil or apple cider vinegar.
+We’ve already mentioned that one of the most effective home remedies for fleas on dogs is to apply a simple, safe acidic solution to your dog’s fur, such as coconut oil or apple cider vinegar.

-Instead, you’ll want to take some baking soda and apply it to your carpets.
-In doing so, you’ll obviously want to be gentle so as not to damage your carpets.
+Instead, you’ll want to take baking soda and apply it to your carpets.
+In doing so, you’ll want to be gentle so as not to damage your carpets.

 Home Remedy #5: Applying Salt to Different Solutions

 We’ve already listed some ways to get rid of fleas on dogs, but if that hasn’t done the trick yet, it may be time to bring out one of the secret weapons in your flea-removal arsenal: salt.

-For example, you can add some salt to the aforementioned dish soap method of catching fleas to make it even more potent.
+For example, you can add salt to the dish above the soap method of catching fleas to make it even more potent.

 In addition, you can add salt to your baking soda solution as well.
-As with the baking soda, you’ll want to gentle sprinkle some salt on top of your carpet before vacuuming, so as to increase its effectiveness.
+As with baking soda, you’ll want to gently sprinkle salt on your carpet before vacuuming to increase its effectiveness.

 Home Remedy #6: Lemon Spray

-You’ll want to make the lemon spray from a decent amount of lemons, with about six or so being a decent number with which to start.
+You’ll want to make the lemon spray from a decent amount of lemons, with about six or so being a decent number to start.

 Let the concoction sit overnight.
-In the morning, pour the solution into a spray bottle and spray it onto different surfaces which may be infested with fleas (though not on your dog’s fur itself).
+In the morning, pour the solution into a spray bottle and spray it onto different surfaces that may be infested with fleas (though not on your dog’s fur).

 Home Remedy #7: Herbs to the Rescue

-If you have a green thumb, you might want to consider killing two birds with one stone by planting some lovely herbs in your yard or garden which can double as a natural flea repellent.
+If you have a green thumb, you might consider killing two birds with one stone by planting some lovely herbs in your yard or garden, which can double as a natural flea repellent.

 Home Remedy #8: Horse Apples

-Another one of our plant-based home remedies for fleas on dogs involves horse apples, which are a kind of mulberry.
-You can buy these from Amazon as well as most outlets which sell mulberry and Osage.
+Another of our plant-based home remedies for fleas on dogs involves horse apples and a mulberry.
+You can buy these from Amazon and most outlets that sell mulberry and Osage.

 For this natural home remedy for fleas, you’ll want to cut the horse apples into sections before scattering them around your lawn.

 Home Remedy #9: Diatomaceous Earth

 Finally, if all of the above have failed, you may want to turn to one of the more potent home remedies for fleas on dogs: diatomaceous earth.

-While diatomaceous earth is non-toxic, you’ll still want to be careful, and always get options which are labeled as food-grade.
+While diatomaceous earth is non-toxic, you’ll still want to be careful and always get options that are labeled as food-grade.